danilgotvyansky/cpanel-exporter/README.md

 # cPanel Exporter
 The **cPanel Exporter** is a Prometheus exporter for cPanel account.
-It scrapes the Statistics panel, MySQL, PostGreSQL, and email accounts information using cPanel's built-in UAPI.
+It scrapes the Statistics panel, MySQL, PostGreSQL, FTP and email accounts information using cPanel's built-in UAPI.

 ## Table of Contents
 1. [Getting Started](#getting-started)